Toyota Prius: Motorsports

-A racing version of the Prius was unveiled by Toyota in 2013.
+A racing version of the Prius was unveiled by Toyota for the 2012 Super GT series in Japan.
 This racing Prius replaces the 1.8-litre Atkinson-cycle engine with a 3.4-litre V8 RV8KLM engine which is mid-mounted in the car.
 The hybrid drivetrain of the car's production Hybrid Synergy Drive is retained but with a larger lithium-ion battery.
-The RV8KLM is in fact the same engine featured in multiple Le Mans Prototypes such as the Lola B12/60 and Rebellion R-One.
+The RV8KLM is the same engine featured in multiple Le Mans Prototypes such as the Lola B12/60 and Rebellion R-One.
 The car took class pole position and finished sixth at the 2012 Fuji GT 500km.

 For 2019 a new version of the Prius was unveiled.
-Based on the Prius PHV GR Sport, this version of the Prius was powered by a 5.4L 2UR-GSE V8 mounted in the front of the car.
+Based on the Prius PHV GR Sport, this version of the Prius was powered by a 5.4 L 2UR-GSE V8 mounted in the front of the car.
 The hybrid system was retained for this version of the car but only on the #31 car.
 The Prius was retired from Super GT competition after the 2022 Super GT Series.